notwaldorf/notwaldorf.github.com/_posts/2021-04-28-tree-rings.markdown

 <div class="floatie-bit">
   <img alt="some close concentric circles, each with jagged edges" src="/images//treerings/1.webp">
   <p>I drew some concentric circles and tried to call it a day.
 They looked stupid.
 The circles are kind
   of jaggedy because I didn't even try to use Perlin noise, that's how lazy I was.
-If you don't know about Perlin noise, <a href="https://varun.ca/noise/">Varun's article</a> is 😘🤌 and fun.
-As a side</p>
+If you don't know about Perlin noise, <a href="https://varun.ca/noise/">Varun's article</a> is 😘🤌 and fun.</p>
 </div>
 <hr>
 <div class="floatie-bit">